belgaard/Leantest/Lean_Test_Coding_Patterns.md

 }
 ```

 Note that we in this example have both `UtcNow` and `Ticks`, since that is exactly what our production code needs in this example.
-The interface `IDateTime` can be seen as a *facade* which represents exactly what the given client, our production code, needs.
+The interface `IDateTime` can be seen as a *façade* which represents exactly what the given client, our production code, needs.

-The example production code we are going to use is a write cache, caching user settings.
+The example production code we are going to use is a write cache which caches user settings.

 The `IDateTime` interface is injected into constructors and then used
 wherever it is needed, for example as follows,